RINEARN/exevalator/README.md

 - Node.js is a trademark or a registered trademark of OpenJS Foundation in the United States and other countries.

 - Python is a trademark or a registered trademark of Python Software Foundation in the United States and other countries.

+- MCP (Model Context Protocol) is a communication protocol proposed by Anthropic, PBC.

+- Visual Studio Code is either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

+- Cline is an AI tool by Cline Bot Inc.

+- uv is a Python package management tool by Astral.

+- Git is a trademark or registered trademark of Software Freedom Conservancy, Inc. in the United States and/or other countries.

 - ChatGPT is a trademark or a registered trademark of OpenAI OpCo, LLC in the United States and other countries.